Sciatica Diagnosis & Treatment Options

 - Heat/cold Therapy: alternating during the first 24-48 hours.

 - Physical Therapy: exercise, stretching, massage, and strengthening

-- Epidural Steroid Injections: are used two-fold, first to relieve inflammation of the affected exiting spinal nerve and secondly, used as a diagnostic tool to confirm the affected level at which the pain originates from.
+- Epidural Steroid Injections: are used two-fold, first to relieve inflammation of the affected exiting spinal nerve and secondly, used as a diagnostic tool to confirm the affected level at which the pain originates.

-Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a minimally invasive procedure may be recommended.
-The following procedures has shown good results in minimizing in most cases and alleviating pain altogether in some cases:
+Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a least invasive procedure may be recommended, including endoscopic surgery for sciatica pain.
+The following endoscopic procedures has shown good results in minimizing in most cases and alleviating sciatica pain altogether in some cases:

 - MIS Microdiscectomy – Usually an open procedure or using tubular retractor with an incision of 1 inch.
 The surgeon usually observes through a microscope or set of eyeglass loupes that help magnify the anatomy.
 Most of the pain, post-operative, is from the approach the surgeon made through muscle in your back.
 Anesthesia is necessary.